mjseppal/New-Digital-Rights-MOOC/modules/Module 2/_posts/2018-09-14-righttorestrict.md

 ---
-title: Stop your data being processed
+title: Stop your data being used
 ---
 # Session 4 : Right of denying usage of of your data